adobe/aem-guides-wknd-graphql/react-app/README.md

 # React App - WKND Adventures

-An sample React application that highlights Adobe Experience Manager's GraphQL APIs.
+An sample React application that highlights Adobe Experience Manager's GraphQL APIs and the [AEM Headless Client for JavaScript](https://github.com/adobe/aem-headless-client-js)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).